Replace Docker Desktop on Mac with a concrete setup alternative (Kubernetes included)

 We have seen how to replace Docker Desktop with lima to create a linux VM easily that natively integrates containerd.
 We installed the docker daemon to be able to use Kubernetes with kind.

 The only drawback for the moment is that I did not find how to launch docker in non-root mode.
 Adding the user to the docker group does not give the rights to the docker socket

 With this setup, you can also use Kubernetes and create clusters of different versions.
 This is really ideal for a development workstation.
-It's what was missing I think and it opens new possibilities to a Mac environment.
+It's what was missing I think and it opens new possibilities for a Mac environment.